AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 ### Enhancements to Archive Feature
 - Making the archive status of each person visible to the user on each contact card.
 This is to improve the usability of the archive feature and add more differentiation to archived and unarchived contacts, which is currently only differentiated by which list (list main OR list archive) they are viewing.

+### More Informative List Command Feedback
+- To provide more informative feedback to the user when they use the list command, we will be updating the feedback messages to display the list type that the user is currently viewing.
+This will help the user to know which list they are currently viewing, as the current feedback message is the same for all list commands.

 ## FAQ